 - Sales reps waste a lot of time talking to people who will never buy from them.

 Business development consultant Wayne O’Neill of RESET believes that the most powerful way for B2B salespeople to increase their sales is to focus on deeply understanding a prospect’s business and political issues.
 These are the five issues that every customer is concerned with, that impact them every single day: competitors, customers, staff, stakeholders and business model.
 If you’re selling direct to consumers, those five items may look a bit different, but the effect is the same.
-Focus on understanding the issues that impact your customer every single day, so you can help them solve problems that will fundamentally change their lives.
+Focus on understanding the issues that impact your customer every single day, so you can help them solve those problems and improve their lives.

 “The best salespeople understand their best clients inside and out.” – Mike Michalowicz, author of Profit First